The Friesian horse and Friesland

 Above you could read about this beautiful breed,

-from here related posts about the breed and the province.
+From here related posts about the breed and the province.
 The Friesian Culture and their horses.

 De Stormruiter (The Stormrider) and Dan Brown